d8adrvn/smart_sprinkler/16_Zone_Controller/README_16_Zone_Irrigation_Controller.md

 ### Relays

-To control the sprinkler valves, we used a **16 Channel Relay Board and an 8 Channel Relay Board**.
-In reality, you can use about any combination of channels, you will just have to wire them up in serial.
-For my project, I found on Ebay from nyplatform a **8-Channel 24V Relay Shield Module For Arduino UNO 2560 1280 ARM PIC AVR STM32** and a **16-Channel 24V Relay Shield Module For Arduino UNO 2560 1280 ARM PIC AVR STM32**.
-They had excellent prices and fast shipping.
-The 16 channel relay had an unexpected bonus feature in that it generated a +5V current that was able to power the Arduino via the +5V pin.
-Who knew?
+To control the sprinkler valves, we used a **16 Channel Relay Board**.
+You can also use 2x 8 Channel Relay Boards,  you will just have to wire them up in serial.
+Special Note: the relays for sale online can be +5V, +12V, +24V.
+The SIMPLEST thing to do was to buy +5V relays so that you can power directly from the Arduino.
+Since only one (up to three if you add a pump and master valve) relays are on at any given time, the Arduino is able to power them.

 <img src="https://cloud.githubusercontent.com/assets/5625006/4689508/664a04fa-56be-11e4-9de9-37bd043f8fc1.jpg" width="200px"  />